Nowadays, distribution and production plays a huge role when one thinks about developing a new product.

 Every chair cover is singularly compressed creating an industrial yet unique piece.

-The project is an international collaboration between HAF, product designer Rui Pereira and product designer Ryosuke Fukusada.
+The project was a collaboration between HAF studio, product designer Rui Pereira and product designer Ryosuke Fukusada.

-The full collection will be presented during Milan design week 2013 at Ventura Warehouse.
+The collection was presented during Milan Design Week 2013 at Ventura Warehouse.